At Home: Chronic Obstructive Pulmonary Disease (COPD)

 • The name of an emergency contact who is familiar with your care

-• The names and contact information for your doctor and other healthcare providers
+• The names and contact information for your healthcare providers

 • Your medication list and oxygen dose